-In order to determine the nature and strength of linkages between the specific program aspects measured, bi-variate Pearson correlations analyses were conducted for the sample as a whole, and these are reported in Table 3.
-As can be seen, a large number of the career preference items are positively and significantly related to each other.
-It has been found helpful to consider the analysis of these items by segregating them as follows: Items 1, 3, 5, 6, 8 and 10 can be termed 'practical' and items 2, 4, 7, 9 and 11 are more related to career development and psycho-social elements.

-In 12 out of 15 instances, there is significant correlation between the six items that are considered 'practical'.
-There is also significant correlation between the five items that are considered to be focussing on career development and psycho-social elements, except for one instance (out of 10 correlation results).
-These results show that students who are seeking practical assistance - for example 'networking' - are likely also to want exposure to 'site visits', 'work experience' and other practical components, whereas those preferring the 'ongoing support and encouragement'.
+It is apparent that Items 1, 3, 5, 6, 8 and 10 can be termed 'practical' aspects and items 2, 4, 7, 9 and 11 are more related to 'career development and psycho-social' elements.
+Significant correlations were found between the majority of the six items that are considered 'practical'.
+There were also significant correlations between the majority of the five items that are considered to be focusing on 'career development and psycho-social' elements.
+These results show that students who are seeking practical assistance - for example 'networking' - are likely also to want exposure to 'site visits', 'work experience' and other practical components whereas those preferring the psycho-social elements such as 'personal career development' also indicated an interest in 'ongoing support and encouragement'.
+When the correlations of items termed 'practical' are considered with those termed 'psycho-social', there are also some significant correlations, however the majority of these correlations were not significant.